The personal Arms of our Chief

 A small cutting from a tree is optionally placed behind the metal Crest Badge that is worn on the cap, lapel, sash etc. Examples of the Crest Badge can be seen in the Clan Shop.

 Call in to the website's Clan Shop, where you will find high quality items at affordable prices.

-First and foremost, the shop provides a service that lets you easily obtain items made in the tartan as well as with insignia that will identify the owner with Clan Wood and its families.
-Funds raised help to cover some of the costs borne by the Society of proclaiming the clanship of the Woods, especially at public events and through the website.
+First and foremost, the shop provides a service that lets you easily obtain items made in the Wood tartan, as well as our Crest Badge insignia that will identify the owner with Clan Wood and its families.
+The modest funds raised help to cover some of the costs borne by the Society on research projects and of proclaiming the Woods' contribution to Scottish history and culture, especially at public events and through this website.

 Wood Clan/Family Tartan

 The Scottish Register of Tartans reference 6630